zerohd4869/SPC/README.md

 Experimental results on 12 natural language understanding tasks demonstrate that SPC effectively improves the performance of PLMs for classification and regression.

 ## News
-- [TODO]: Release the model chechpoints of SPC.
 - **[Mar 2024]**: Added support for the multi-task version of SPC.
 - **[Feb 2024]**: Code is available on [GitHub](https://github.com/zerohd4869/SPC).
 - **[Dec 2023]**: Paper is available on [arXiv](https://arxiv.org/abs/2312.13933).